Top 5 Product Engagement Segments for Sales Teams

 1. New Trial Accounts

-For most modern SaaS businesses, this New Trial Accounts segment is where it all begins.
-This segment will be the focus of your inside Sales team (if you even have one of those).
+For most SaaS businesses, this segment is where it all begins.
+It’s the focus of your inside Sales team.

 3. “Red Hot” Trials